WordPress Critical Error: How to Fix “There Has Been a Critical Error on This Website”

 Also read: WordPress PHP Versions: How to Update Your Settings

-2. Use reputable plugins and themes
+2. Use trusted plugins and themes

 Poorly coded or unsupported tools often trigger fatal errors.